Doctor Who Monsters, Aliens and Villains

 (Lawrence Miles)

-While The Doctor had been briefly imprisoned during his investigation into the Cold, he had begun to write out temporal equations in his own blood to try and work out a means of allowing Sam to have a life after leaving him (Given that she had been created to be his companion, The Doctor was anxious about how Sam would exist after she stopped travelling with him).
-Whether it was due to the Faction’s manipulation or an error in the Eighth Doctor’s calculations, he unintentionally created a door to his TARDIS during the Third Doctor’s era, accidentally altering his own timeline by alerting the Third Doctor to the Faction's existence, as it didn't happen until his fourth incarnation.
-The Third Doctor then landed on the dead planet Dust, which was as far into space as humanity got before it gave up, where he met up with a man named I.M.
+While The Doctor had been briefly imprisoned during his investigation into the Cold, he had begun to write out temporal equations in his own blood to try and work out a means of allowing Sam to have a life after leaving him (Given that she had been created to be his companion, The Doctor was anxious about how Sam would exist after she stopped travelling with him, eventually working out a means of influencing her past development to give her a new purpose after leaving him).
+Whether it was due to the Faction’s manipulation or an error in the Eighth Doctor’s calculations, he unintentionally created a door in his cell that led to the Third Doctor’s TARDIS, accidentally altering his own timeline by alerting the Third Doctor to the Faction's existence, when he had previously only become aware of them in his fourth incarnation.
+The Third Doctor then landed on the dead planet Dust - a world that marked the point where humanity stopped progressing further into space -, where he met up with a man named I.M.
 Foreman who ran a travelling caravan that had arrived out of nowhere.
 While speaking with Foreman, The Doctor and Sarah Jane Smith learned that Foreman was a priest from Old Gallifrey, who travelled the Universe in a travelling show intended to encourage the universe to think about their full genetic potential from the range of forms of the people who inhabit it.
-The show took on various forms that it prepared before it lands, one such form being the junkyard where the First Doctor and Susan had originally materialised in their first visit on Earth ("An Unearthly Child"), shed by Foreman’s ship when it moved on to its next location.
-The other twelve members of the show, as it is revealed, are actually all of Foreman's future incarnations, whom he found while wandering Old Gallifrey.
-Due to the relatively primitive nature of regeneration at his time, the DNA of anything a Time Lord ate or came in contact with could get caught in the regeneration process, which resulted in his future selves mutating to various extremes.
-Although his first four are relatively normal, his fifth incarnation has begun to become part lizard, his eighth has machine parts, and his ninth even has wings.
-His eleventh, twelfth and thirteenth incarnations were the most different of them all - the eleventh, known as the If, literally breathes raw time to show people pasts, presents and possible futures, the twelfth, AKA, constantly shifts forms, and the thirteenth, known as Number Thirteen, is simply a raw force of nature that wants to be everyone, even if it requires Number Thirteen to devour everything to accomplish that goal.
+Essentially a primitive early TARDIS, the show took on various forms that it prepared before it lands, one such form being the junkyard where the First Doctor and Susan had originally materialised in their first visit on Earth ("An Unearthly Child"), shed by Foreman’s ship when it moved on to its next location.
+The other twelve members of the show were actually Foreman's twelve future incarnations, whom he found while wandering Old Gallifrey.
+Due to the relatively primitive nature of regeneration at his time, the DNA of anything a Time Lord ate or came in contact with could get caught in the regeneration process, which resulted in his future selves mutating to various extremes, such as his fifth incarnation being part lizard and his eighth being part machine.
+Most worrying, however, were his final three selves; eleventh, known as the If, literally breathed raw time to show people their pasts, presents and possible futures, the twelfth, AKA, constantly shifted forms, and the thirteenth, known as Number Thirteen, was simply a raw force of nature, willing to devour everything to be everyone.

-To stop Number Thirteen and Faction Paradox - who sought to claim both the travelling show and the TARDIS for themselves after being drawn there by a Faction agent, this group of the faction led by the ‘original’ Fitz Krienier, now over two thousand years old and near-insane with rage at The Doctor - The Doctor and I.M.
-Foreman unleashed Number Thirteen on the Faction.
+Confronted by a division of the Remote that sought to claim both the travelling show and the TARDIS for themselves - this group of the faction led by the ‘original’ Fitz Krienier, now over two thousand years old and near-insane with rage at The Doctor -, The Doctor and I.M.
+Foreman were forced to release Number Thirteen to devour the Faction forces facing them.
 With Number Thirteen released, The Doctor then sent the first twelve incarnations of I.M.
 Foreman back to Old Gallifrey in I.M.
-Foreman’s show to resolve the last paradox, their subsequent crash on the planet causing all of his incarnations to regenerate into the next one while losing their memories due to the trauma of the incident.
+Foreman’s show to resolve the last paradox, their subsequent crash on the planet causing all of Foreman’s incarnations to regenerate into the next one while losing their memories due to the trauma of the incident.
 That paradox resolved, The Doctor subsequently convinced Number Thirteen to merge itself with Dust's biosphere to continue Foreman’s goal of expanding his potential, transforming Dust into a new, vibrant world.
 However, just as he was about to leave, a villager who blamed The Doctor for bringing the Faction to Dust shot him in the chest.
 As Sarah Jane Smith dragged him back to the TARDIS, the Third Doctor began to regenerate, only briefly aware that there was something fundamentally wrong about this regeneration before he died for good.
 However, the new regeneration posed more problems than an altered history.
 The Faction, trying to set up a homeworld for themselves, had launched a biodata pod that had been intended to target one of I.M.
-Foreman's incarnations and infect them at their regeneration, resulting in the newly-created ‘Foreman’s World’ - knowing that Foreman’s mentality would culminate in his final transformation - becoming the Faction’s homeworld, only for their plans to fall apart when the virus actually infected the Third Doctor, subsequently gaining access to his body when his immune system was ‘occupied’ with his regeneration.
-Although his immune systems would fight off the infection, and at the least the Fourth, Fifth and Sixth Doctor's would be the same as before, either the Seventh or the Eighth Doctor would eventually succumb to the virus, and become one of the Faction.
+Foreman's incarnations and infect them at their regeneration, resulting in the newly-created ‘Foreman’s World’ - knowing that Foreman’s mentality would culminate in his final transformation - becoming the Faction’s homeworld, but their plans failed when the virus actually infected the Third Doctor, subsequently gaining access to his body when his immune system was ‘occupied’ with his regeneration.
+Although his immune systems would fight off the infection, and at the least the Fourth, Fifth and Sixth Doctor's would be the same as before, either the Seventh or the Eighth Doctor would eventually succumb to the virus, and become one of the Faction...

 Book - The Ancestor Cell